 Talking Therapies is part of the national Improving Access to Psychological Therapies (IAPT) service.
-It is a free and confidential NHS service for people aged 18 and over who are registered with a GP in Kensington and Chelsea, Queen’s Park and Paddington.
+It is a free and confidential NHS service for people aged 16 and over who are registered with a GP in Kensington and Chelsea, Queen’s Park and Paddington.
 You can ask your GP to refer you, or you can refer yourself easily online or by phone.

 If you are not registered with a GP in Kensington and Chelsea or Queen’s Park and Paddington, click here to find your local psychological therapies service.